Bhimber: History

 Bhimber was the capital of the Chibhal dynasty, which lasted from 1400 to 1856.

 In 1486, Raja Howns (probably Hans) of Bhimber defeated a force from the Punjab that attempted to enter through Bhimber.

-Bhimbar was listed i the Ain-i Akbari (c.
+Bhimber was listed in the Ain-i Akbari (c.
 1595) as a mahal under Lahore Subah, counted as part of the Jech Doab.
 It was listed with an assessed revenue of 1,200,000 dams and was not listed as supplying any troops to the Mughal army.

-Bhimber lies on the route that was followed by the Mughal Emperors for their frequent visits to the Kashmir Valley.
-It is also known as "Baab-e-Kashmir" (Door to Kashmir) because of its importance and geographical location, which was ideal for the Mughal Emperors to use to enter Kashmir.
+Bhimber lies on the route that was followed by the Mughal emperors during their frequent visits to the Kashmir Valley.
+It is also known as "Baab-e-Kashmir" (Door to Kashmir) because of its importance and geographical location, which made it suitable for the Mughal emperors to enter Kashmir.
 Therefore, the Mughals used Bhimber as a staging point for their journey to Srinagar.
-The Mughal Emperor Jahangir mentions Bhimber in his book Tuzk-e-Jahangiri.
+The Mughal emperor Jahangir mentions Bhimber in his book Tuzk-e-Jahangiri.

-Bhimber is also mentioned on page 19 of the famous Atlas Maior, published in 1665 by Joan Blue, a Dutch cartographer.
+Bhimber is also mentioned on page 19 of the Atlas Maior, published in 1665 by Joan Blaeu, a Dutch cartographer.